 7. Double-Check for Fee Warnings Before You Confirm

-Quick Recap: Smart Habits To Save on ATM Fees
+Quick Recap: Smart Habits To Withdraw Cash Without Fees

 - Use in-network or partner ATMs through free networks like Allpoint and MoneyPass.

-- Check your bank’s app or an independent ATM locator before withdrawing.
+- Check your bank’s app or an ATM locator before withdrawing.

-- Opt for store cash back when possible.
+- Use store cash back instead of an ATM when possible.

 - Choose banks that reimburse ATM fees automatically.